Rocket-CDS/RocketSystemProjectTemplate/README.md

 https://github.com/leedavi/DNNpackager

-This can be removed form the Build Events, if it is not required.
+This can be removed from the Build Events, if it is not required.